Vortriz/nix-search-tv/README.md

           # extraSpecialArgs is used here to pass the options files
           # that depend on the flake inputs to home-manager modules,
           # where configuration files are usually defined.
-          #
-          # If there is a more elegant way to do that, please let me know
           home-manager.extraSpecialArgs = {
             inherit inputs;